 - June 2005 Gold status Health Promoting School - May 2008 Gold award for Enterprise Education - April 2009 Bronze award for Eco Schools.
-In September 2011 we achieved our first Eco Schools Green Flag and in October 2013 we achieved our second Eco Schools Green Flag.
-In June 2016 and June 2020 we achieved our third and fourth Eco Schools Green Flags respectively. - June 2018 Sport Scotland Silver Sports Award.
-In November 2019 and again in August 2023 the school were awarded the Sports Scotland Gold Sports Award. - June 2020 Rights Respecting School Silver Award after a virtual accreditation.
+In September 2011 we achieved our first Eco Schools Green Flag and in May 2024 we received our seventh Eco School Green Flag - June 2018 Sport Scotland Silver Sports Award.
+In November 2019 and again in August 2023 the school were awarded the Sports Scotland Gold Sports Award. - August 2024 Rights Respecting School Gold Award after a virtual accreditation.